Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

-We graded the participants' answers on a scale of 1-5 where 1 was very inaccurate and 5 was highly accurate.
+Two authors (with 5 years and 14 years of teaching and grading experience respectively) graded the participants' answers on a scale of 1-5 where 1 was very inaccurate and 5 was highly accurate.
 Attempts without answers received 0.
-A score of highly-accurate meant that the reported location was identical to the one in the official patch fix or we determined to be another fix of equal or higher quality.
-To minimize bias, we applied the rubrics shown in Tables~\ref{tab:what_rubric}~and~\ref{tab:where_rubric} to decide scores.
+A score of highly-accurate meant that the reported bug cause or location was identical to the one in the official issue or fixed by the official pull request or of equal plausibility as determined by the authors.
+For example, for \texttt{ladybug} (a \texttt{sway} bug), the location of the cause of the bug is line \texttt{48} (before fix): \texttt{free(seat\_device);} because when \texttt{seat\_device} is freed, access to \texttt{seat\_device->switch\_device} is lost, and the allocated memory for \texttt{seat\_device->switch\_device} is leaked.
+Notice that the bug cause location is \textit{not} the fix location.